UPDATED MARCH 12 2023

 The Long Beach Parks, Recreation and Marine Department is responsible for maintaining a clean and healthy shoreline.
 The Department provides daily litter and debris abatement (mechanized sand raking) for each of the City’s beaches.
 This sand raking is effective in removing large items of debris, but smaller items and pieces of trash (e.g. beverage containers, plastic cups and bottle caps, plastic and paper bags, cigarette butts) remain.

 Volunteers of all ages (individuals, families, students and organizations) have participated in the beach cleanups -- a dedicated and remarkable effort to help make the City’s beaches clean, beautiful and safe for residents, visitors, and marine animals, too!
-After five successful years, the 30-Minute Beach Cleanup stands as a role model for community involvement and improvement.
+After 25 successful years, the 30-Minute Beach Cleanup stands as a role model for community involvement and improvement.

 Execution of Program